Making Sense of China’s Government Budget

 Tracked over time, it paints a picture of a rapidly worsening fiscal situation for China.
 In the past, surpluses in the government funds budget and state capital operations budget typically helped to offset deficits in the general public budget, but this changed significantly in 2020 as China spent heavily to offset the economic fallout from the Covid-19 pandemic.

-One key part of this has been the issuance of trillions of RMB worth of special purpose bonds.
+One key part of this has been the issuance of trillions of RMB worth of special-purpose bonds (专项债券).
 These fall under the government fund budget and were primarily created as a new vehicle for local governments to raise money for infrastructure projects and other special needs.
-Since 2020, China has authorized the issuance of between RMB 3.65 trillion and RMB 3.9 trillion of these bonds each year.
+More recently, however, these bonds have been used to alleviate local governments’ debt burdens and purge non-performing loans from their balance sheets.
+China authorized RMB 4.4 trillion of these kinds of bonds in 2025, up from 3.9 trillion in 2024.

 Since 2022, China’s fiscal woes have been compounded by a major slowdown in the country’s sprawling real estate sector.
 Land sales are a crucial source of revenue for many local governments.
-Data from China’s National Bureau of Statistics show that the steep drop in land sales in 2022 stabilized somewhat in 2023, but still, declining land sales led to a 9.2 percent drop in revenue within the government fund budget.
+Data from China’s National Bureau of Statistics show after a steep drop in 2022, land sales stabilized somewhat in 2023 but then dropped further in 2024.
+This lost revenue was a major contributor to the 12.2 percent drop in the revenue of the government funds budget.

 Authors: